9 months ago I realized I wanted more in my life.

 I originally created this blog because I had just graduated from college and wanted to document my new life.
-I’m two years into the “real world” now and my vision for this isn’t a whole lot clearer, but I’m going to make an effort to create something out of this.
+I’m two years into the “real world” now and my vision for this isn’t a whole lot clearer, but I’m going to make an effort to start posting.

 Now, I’m not saying that I’m not happy.
 I have great friends, a good job, and live in an amazing home.
 I am happy.
 I’m just beginning to realize that I’ve said, “I’ll get to it later” a few too many times and I’ve been putting off living my life to the fullest and experiencing my best life.

-My hope is that I can use this blog as a tool for organizing my thoughts and dreams, and discovering what I really want to do.
-Even more importantly, I want to be able to but these dreams into action.
-I don’t want to read this post two years from now and feel the same disappointment.
-After all, there’s no time like the present!
+So… My hope is that I can use this blog as a tool for organizing my thoughts and dreams, and discovering what I really want to do.